 An applicant for pre-completion OPT can file a form I-765 “up to 90 days before being enrolled for one full academic year, provided that the period of employment will not start prior to the completion of the full academic year.”
 This would allow first-year students to obtain pre-completion OPT in the summer after their first year.

-The application must also be received at the Service Center within 30 days of the time the request is entered into the Student’s SEVIS record.
+The application must also be received to USCIS within 30 days of the time the request is entered into the Student’s SEVIS record.
 The date will be on the form I-20 that is issued for the purpose of the I-765 application.